Anon-Planet/thgtoa/docs/changelog/index.md

 ## [v1.2.3] — 2026-05-24

 CI/CD pipeline split into independent stages, dark PDF quality improved, release signing automated, and the changelog now updates itself on every build.
+Skipping v1.2.2 which was a placeholder and contained broken Python unsuitable for a tag/release.

 !!! success "Added"